-Homeless prevention remains a priority in South Carolina, and during 2013 ESG continued to make funding available specifically for this activity.
+Homeless prevention remains a priority in South Carolina, and during 2014 ESG continued to make funding available specifically for this activity.
 Actions taken to prevent homelessness and to help homeless persons make the transition to permanent housing and independent living included emphasizing both preventive funding and supportive services, as well as ensuring that subrecipients fulfill their statutory obligation of serving as the first step in a continuum of assistance to prevent homelessness and to enable the homeless population to move steadily toward independent living.
-Beginning in 2012, ESG has also made funding available for rehousing.
+ESG has also made funding available for re-housing since 2012.

-Funding for homeless prevention activities was used by 9 ESG subrecipients to help prevent atrisk adults, children, and individuals from becoming homeless.
-By comparison, 13 providers received funding for rapid re-housing, or helping individuals who had become homeless find new, more stable housing solutions.
-Combined, these accomplishments benefited a total of 696 people and contributed toward exceeding the 350-person goal for the Table 3A objective DH-2.3 - Preventing homelessness and/or assisting with rapid re-housing or transition to permanent housing.
+Funding for homeless prevention activities was used by 12 ESG subrecipients to help prevent atrisk adults, children, and individuals from becoming homeless.
+By comparison, 19 providers received funding for rapid re-housing, or helping individuals who had become homeless find new, more stable housing solutions.
+Combined, these accomplishments benefited a total of 1,324 people and contributed toward exceeding the 500-person goal for objective DH-2.3 - Preventing homelessness and/or assisting with rapid re-housing or transition to permanent housing.
 Specific activities included both financial assistance and services, both aimed at helping to achieve housing stability.